-Note: Any attachment or exhibit to a response must be adequately labeled -- to include the category/section/question to which it corresponds.
+NOTE: Any attachment or exhibit to a response has to be adequately labeled -- to include the category/section/question to which it corresponds.
 If evaluators cannot easily identify the exhibited material to the evaluation question, or to the respective Consultant, the attachment may be disregarded.